-Tell your doctor about all of the medications your child is taking, including herbal supplements and vitamins, and if they have any allergies to food, medications or contrast materials.
+Tell your doctor about all the medications your child is taking, including herbal supplements and vitamins, and if they have any allergies to food, medications, or contrast materials.
 You should also inform your doctor if there is any family history of problems with anesthesia, medical conditions or recent illnesses.
 Your physician will want to know about any prior surgeries, as well as if your child has ever had any problems or reactions to anesthesia.
-Your physician may advise you to have your child stop taking aspirin, nonsteroidal anti-inflammatory drugs (NSAIDs) or other medications that they regularly take for a specified period of time before the procedure.
+Your physician may advise you to have your child stop taking aspirin, nonsteroidal anti-inflammatory drugs (NSAIDs) or other medications that they regularly take for a specified period before the procedure.

 Prior to the procedure, your child's blood may be tested to assess their ability to form blood clots and to determine how their liver and kidneys are functioning.

 A physical exam and other tests also may be performed.

 Your child may be asked not to eat or drink anything for up eight hours or more before receiving sedation or anesthesia.
 This includes milk, formula, breast milk and orange juice.
 It is important that a child's stomach is empty to prevent vomiting that may occur with sedation drugs.
 The amount of time required for fasting may differ based on the procedure, your child's age and other factors.